jnorthrup/literbike/README.md

 - **Default Ingress:** The proxy typically listens on WiFi interfaces, often matching patterns like `s?wlan*`.
 - **Default Egress:** Outgoing traffic is routed through mobile data interfaces, commonly `rmnet*`, with built-in backoff logic for reliable connectivity.

+s?wlan* is default ingress rmnet* is egress with backoff

 ## Installation